bhdicaire/repositoryTemplate/.github/CONTRIBUTING.md

 ## Reporting Bugs & Issues :bug:

-:warning: Security issues must not be reported publicly, please follow our [security](SECURITY.md) guidelines.
+:warning: Security issues must not be reported publicly, please follow our [security](.github/SECURITY.md) guidelines.

 If you find a bug, open a new [issue](https://github.com/bhdicaire/repositoryTemplate/issues/new/choose).
 A great bug report includes:
  * A quick summary or background information
- * Steps to reproduce (be specific and include sample code if possible)
+ * Steps to reproduce, be specific and include sample code if possible
  * What you expected to happen
  * What actually happened
  * Any notes such as the possible causes, related issues, or attempted fixes

 Before submitting:
- * Check our [issue backlog](https://github.com/hdicaire/repositoryTemplate/issues) to ensure it hasn't already been reported
+ * Check our [issue backlog](../../../issues) to ensure it hasn't already been reported
  * If it has, please add a comment with extra context instead of opening a new issue

 ## Submitting Pull Requests :rocket:

-We follow [Github Flow](https://guides.github.com/introduction/flow/index.html), pull requests (PRs) are the best way to propose changes.
+We follow [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow), pull requests (PRs) are the best way to propose changes.

 Here's the process:
 1. Fork the repo and create your branch from `main`